Jianeng/Deep-Learning-in-Asset-Pricing/README.md

 * "factor_oos": deep factors in test periods

-* "alpha_path": the rmse values of alpha (defined in Section 2.1 in paper) during training.
+* "alpha_path": the mse values of alpha (defined in Section 2.1 in paper) during training.

-* "loss_path": the rmse values of alpha (defined in Section 2.1 in paper) during training.
+* "loss_path": the loss during training